-On a z114 M10, two dedicated spare PUs are available, one for each processor drawer.
-The two spare PUs can replace two characterized PUs, whether it is a CP, IFL, ICF, zAAP, zIIP, or SAP.
+On a z196 system, two PUs are reserved as spares.
+The reserved spares are available to replace two characterized PUs, whether it is a CP, IFL, ICF, zAAP, zIIP, or SAP.

 Systems with a failed PU for which no spare is available will call home for a replacement.
+A system with a failed PU that has been spared and requires an MCM to be replaced (referred to as a pending repair) can still be upgraded when sufficient PUs are available.